What is an Apple Developer Certificate?

 - A provisioning profile — a companion file that lists which device UDIDs the certificate is authorised to install apps on

 That last point is critical for sideloading.
-Standard developer certificates require your device’s UDID to be registered in the provisioning profile.
+Standard developer certificates require your device's UDID (Unique Device Identifier) to be registered in the provisioning profile.
+Without UDID registration, the certificate won't work on your device — even if the certificate itself is valid.

 Types of Apple Developer Certificates